shader-slang/spec/types.md

 int[10] a;
 ```

-When using the \code{var} or \code{let} keyword to declare a variable, the array type must not be split:
+When using the `var` or `let` keyword to declare a variable, the array type must not be split:

 ```
 var a : int[10];